jeremy0anderson/shiny-octo-chainsaw/README.md

 ## Credits

-Contributors to this project have been Jeremy Anderson, Rachel Marriot, Lilly Leiran, Ilan Timberland, and Aaron Jones.
+Contributors to this project have been Jeremy Anderson, Rachel Marriot, Lilly Leiran, Ilan Timerman, and Aaron Jones.

 The game was created by Aaron Jones and Rachelle Jones.